 - 8. Sports - Sports injuries can also result in back pain in those who engage in active sports.

 Now that we have understood the factors causing back pain let me now share you some tips on how to avoid injuring your back.
-Visit any leading spinal neurosurgeon in Chennai for your backache, the below is what they will recommend
+Visit any leading spinal neurosurgeon in Chennai, India for your backache, the below is what they will recommend

 How to avoid injuring your back

 - 1. Lifting weights - Remember!
 It is hazardous if you twist & turn or pull/ push when lifting heavy objects.
 This may cause a lot of pressure on your back and can cause grave injuries.
 Those who employ people in jobs that involve lifting weights, please do teach your employees how to lift without injuring themselves.

 - 2. Posture - It is essential to learn how to sit correctly.
 Do not slouch, but sit erect.
 Maintaining the right posture can itself prevent back problems

 - 3. Avoid prolonged sitting - Avoid sitting in awkward positions, and avoid standing for too long.
 Prolonged sitting and standing, both are harmful.

 - 4. Using mobile phones - We are using mobile phones quite commonly these days.
 The point to note, however, is that we unconsciously get into a bad posture while we are using our cell phones.
 Use handsfree support or a Bluetooth device to avoid causing too much stress on your neck.